matjaz99/alertmonitor/README.md

 Http client in Alertmonitor supports basic authentication when connecting to the data provider (only for https clients).

-Currently, username and password can only be provided via `SERVER` variable using syntax `https://username:password@hostname:port`.
+Currently, username and password can only be provided via `ALERTMONITOR_PROMETHEUS_SERVER` variable using syntax `https://username:password@hostname:port`.

 ### Environment variable substitution